jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 [Trino](https://trino.io/) (formerly known as Presto) is a distributed SQL query engine for big data analytics.
 Trino is comparable to Apache Hive, but Trino can connect to many different data sources with [connectors](https://trino.io/docs/current/connector.html).
 Hive is also meant to run using YARN and it does not make sense to run YARN inside of Kubernetes.
 For that reason, the exercises will be about Trino.

 You will be setting up a [Trino cluster](https://trino.io/docs/current/overview/concepts.html#cluster) and use the [Hive connector](https://trino.io/docs/current/connector/hive.html) to read files from an S3 bucket.
-An [Apache Hive metastore](https://cwiki.apache.org/confluence/display/hive/design#Design-Metastore) cluster is required in order to use the Hive connector.
+An [Apache Hive metastore](https://cwiki.apache.org/confluence/display/hive/design#Design-Metastore) service is required in order to use the Hive connector.
 Hive metastore requires an SQL database to store data, so for this you will also set up a [PostgreSQL database](https://www.postgresql.org/).

 You are also strongly encouraged to read [this](https://trino.io/Presto_SQL_on_Everything.pdf) paper about Trino, but it is not a requirement for the exercises.